Biochemistry, B.S.

 Pre-Medical Studies

-Biochemistry majors automatically meet the Core Curriculum requirement of 6 credits in science and mathematics.
-The foreign language requirement is met by two years in high school or 4 credits of college foreign language.
+Biochemistry majors with a concentration in Pre-Medical Studies meet the Core Curriculum requirement of 12 credits in integration seminar, science, mathematics, and behavioral science within the major.
+The foreign language requirement is met by two years of high school study in the same language or four credits of college foreign language.

 Program Courses